 That’s where repurposing content comes in.

-Don’t be afraid to take survey data, write a blog post about your findings, then turn it into a pie chart, then an infographic, then an animated video, then a meme, then talk about it on a podcast.
+Don’t be afraid to take survey data, write a blog post about your findings, then turn it into a pie chart – then an infographic, an animated video, and a meme, before talking about it on a podcast.

-Get the most out of your content by repurposing it in a way that makes the most sense for your audience.
+Get the most out of your content by repurposing it in a way that makes the most sense for both your content and audience.

 The numbers show just how much better rich media fares in the wild.
 Use it to your benefit, save money, and increase your brand following.